 What if you are really are “interesting”, by someone’s definition?
 It’s possible — perhaps even likely — that government agencies have access, under certain conditions, to your Skype conversations.

-If that’s you, my advice is very simple: don’t use Skype.
-I don’t have a specific alternative for you, but I expect that several will be recommended by commenters.
+If that’s you, my advice is simple: don’t use Skype.
+There are alternatives that claim to be secure.

 Skype calls recorded by someone else: very possible